Port Edward, British Columbia: Ecology

+while the Skeena River estuary and tidal zones support critical salmon spawning grounds, migratory birds, and invertebrate communities.
+This sustains not only local wildlife, including black bears, river otters, and bald eagles, but also human communities that have traditionally relied on the abundance of marine and forest resources.

+The associated aquatic and estuarine ecosystems provide essential nursery and migratory grounds.

+Harbour porpoises are known to reside year‑round in these waters.
+Local intertidal zones, mudflats and eelgrass beds sustain populations of clams, mussels, barnacles, dungeness crabs, and benthic invertebrates.

 Economy

 At one time sustained by the numerous canneries in the area, transportation and construction are now the mainstays of the local economy.
 The Port Edward Harbour Authority provides annual moorage for over 2000 vessels annually.
 Tourism is also important, with the North Pacific Cannery providing both a living museum and national heritage site within Port Edward.

 Pembina Pipeline operates a propane rail terminal on Watson Island, moving propane from rail cars to tankers on Porpoise Harbour.
-The facility is staffed with 25 full time employees, and is licensed to load 25000 oilbbl per day.
+The facility is staffed with 25 full time employees, and is licensed to load 25000 oilbbl/d.